-Last year we introduced a Values Council.
-They were voted for by the children in their classes and are working closely with Mrs Williams to introduce and develop our understanding of a new set of Catholic School Values, brought in by the Diocese.
+Two years ago we introduced a Values Council.
+Each year the children vote in representatives from their classes and these children then work closely with Mrs Williams to introduce and develop our understanding of the Catholic School Values, brought in by the Diocese.
 These values go hand in hand with the British Values brought in by the Government.

 They are exploring two values each half term by leading assemblies and changing the focus of the entrance hall display to match the values of that half term.